 - Without some special resistance method maximum after long-term get attacked by insects.

-- Plywood cannot be exposed to wet or moisture weather for a long period of time.
+- Plywood cannot be exposed to wet or moist weather for a long period of time.

 - The surface of plywood if not painted well can be peeled off.